 Note!
 The Project budget feature is included in the Ultimate and Work Hub Pro plans.
 To change your plan, go to Settings > Administration > Plan, add-ons and billing.

 When creating a new project, you can choose if and what kind of budget to use.
 Fill in all project-related data and just tick the Compare budget estimates with actual results checkbox.

 You have three options when creating a project budget:

-1. Compare actual results with amounts on quote.
+1. Compare actual results with quoted amounts.
 This means all actual income and cost is compared to the quoted amounts and cost.

 2. Use a simple budget.
 Fill in the estimated amounts for invoices, bills, and labor cost that are then compared to the actual income and cost.

 3. Create a detailed budget or several under Budgets and link them to the relevant project in the project modify view.